Certificate in Climate Justice and Faith

 Anyone who is interested in learning about and acting on faith-based initiatives to engage in climate justice work within their context -- and who wants to explore spiritual grounding for that work -- will benefit from this highly accessible opportunity.
 This non-degree learning program is 100% online via Zoom and interactive digital learning platforms.
 We especially encourage applicants from populations most affected by climate change and from member churches of the Lutheran World Federation (LWF).
 A limited amount of tuition support is available.

-This page is for the English-language certificate.
-For more information on the Certificate in Climate Justice and Faith - Spanish Language, please click this link.
+This page is for the English-language Certificate in Climate Justice and Faith.
+For more information on the Spanish-language Certificate in Climate Justice and Faith click this link.

 Also check out the Continuing Education Opportunity: